jcoleman45/6300test/Project1/ProjectPlan.md

 - Requirements specification to be uploaded to github repository

 ###2.3 Develop Software
 The software will be developed using Java technology.
 The code will be shared and managed using Github version control repository.
-An agreed design will be documented before starting coding.
 Intermediate code reviews will be performed before testing.
 The code shall be unit-tested by all development team members.

 Entry Criteria